 How to Choose an Order Management System

-When looking into order management systems, it can be difficult to decipher what is actually important to you.
+When looking into order management systems, it can be difficult to decipher what’s actually important to you.
 Many companies have a long list of features.
-You have to determine which of those features are important and which are “filler” features.
+You have to determine which features are must-have or just “filler.”

-These are the areas you should pay attention to when choosing your order management system:
+Here are main areas to focus on when choosing your order management system:

 Comparison of the Top 5 Order Management Systems